 Our mission statement is captured by our creed.
 Does this sound like you?
 Read on to find out if this organization is right for you.

 What is Kappa Kappa Psi?

 Kappa Kappa Psi is a group of band members who dedicate themselves to band service and share a deep love for music and the arts.
-Officially, we are an honorary band fraternity that acts as a student service and leadership recognition society.
+Officially, we are a national honorary band fraternity that acts as a student service and leadership recognition society.
 We serve all of the Cal Poly Bands as well as the local music community.
 In short, we are a group of enthusiastic and dedicated students who do everything that we can to promote the continued existence and welfare of the bands at our university and in our community.

 Iota Pi is our local chapter of the organization at Cal Poly.
-We were established in 1992 by our sponsor, William Johnson (Director of Bands Emeritus), and 14 members of the Cal Poly Bands (including one of our current Associate Directors, Len Kawamoto.)
+We were established in 1992 by our sponsor, William Johnson (Director of Bands Emeritus), and 14 members of the Cal Poly Bands (including our current Assistant Director, Len Kawamoto.)
 We have been actively involved in the inner workings of the bands since our installation and we are defined by our chapter mission statement: Drawn together by a love for music, we, the brothers of the Iota Pi Chapter of Kappa Kappa Psi remain steadfast in our purpose to serve the Cal Poly bands and to promote music within our community.
 We strive to embody Integrity, Optimism, Trust, Acceptance, Passion, and Individualism in everything we do.
 With respect for our craft, recognition of personal growth and perseverance, and promotion of the highest levels of musicianship and achievement, we work to build the bonds of brotherhood within our chapter, as well as with the community at large.